Skip to main content

 Introduction

 Goose is an open-source, extensible AI agent by Block (the company behind Square and Cash App).
 It goes beyond code suggestions - Goose can install packages, execute commands, edit files, run tests, and interact with external services via MCP.
 It is available as both a CLI and a desktop app, and supports fully custom OpenAI-compatible providers via a JSON config file.
-Goose pairs well with SaladCloud because:
+Goose works with SaladCloud in two ways:

 Prerequisites